 4. Cold and Slippery Road Conditions

-In the month of October, you will need to bear some cold conditions especially at night, late evening or early morning.
-You may come across with almost sub-zero temperatures at the region around Chandratal, Kunzum Pass, Batal, Losar.
-In the day time, it can be warmer than expected though but strong cold winds will always leave you numb in shades especially when biking it is really tough.
-So, go prepared with proper gears.
+In the daytime, it can be warmer than expected, though, but strong cold winds will always leave you numb in shades, especially when biking is tough.
+So, go prepared with proper gear.
 Make sure you have proper clothing to survive the cold conditions in case such a thing happens.

 Another thing to be careful about is the ice on the roads that makes slippery road conditions.
-As the temperatures go sub-zero the water on the roads freeze especially around Kunzum Pass and Rohtang Pass.
+As the temperatures go sub-zero, the water on the roads freezes, especially around Kunzum Pass and Rohtang Pass.
 You should be very careful of the black ice else you may injure yourself in the middle of nowhere without any help nearby.

 5. Motor Rallies

-Having said all that, in October, you will find the least crowd, best road conditions of the season, very less water in the nallas and best bargains on taxis or hotels 🙂 (of course except rally time).
+Having said all that, in October, you will find the least crowd, best road conditions of the season, very little water in the nallas, and best bargains on taxis or hotels 🙂 (of course except rally time).
 So, evaluate the risks and then make a call to travel on Manali Kaza road in October or later.
-You should never plan the road trip on Manali Kaza road in November as that is when the chances of getting stuck for more than months increases and travel becomes life threatening.
+You should never plan the road trip on Manali Kaza road in November as that is when the chances of getting stuck for more than months increases and travel becomes life-threatening.

 I hope you will take into consideration the above risks before planning your journey on Manali Kaza road in October or later.
 I will be here to answer any further questions you may have for your upcoming trip to Spiti Valley from Manali Kaza road.
-Feel free to post them under comments or newly introduced Travel Questions section on this website from the main menu.
+Feel free to post them under comments or reach me on my Instagram account.

 Feel free to share this article with your friends or family whom you think might be planning their trips to Spiti Valley in October.